What to do after you apply for benefits

 Watch your mail for a Statement of Wages and Hours

 - Review your wages and hours carefully.
 If information is wrong, call the claims center at 800-318-6022 or TTY 800-365-8969 to request a correction.
 The statement shows your:

 - Weekly benefit amount and the total amount available on your claim.

 - Employers, and the wages and hours they reported for you in the base year of your claim.

-Your Washington claim is available for one year -- your benefit year.
+- Your Washington unemployment benefit claim is available for one year (your benefit year).
 You cannot file another new Washington claim until that year is over.
-Your benefits, however, will not last the entire year.
 Most claims receive between 13 to 26 weeks of benefits.

 If you did not apply for unemployment benefits until the end of this week, give us two business days to process your application before filing your first weekly claim next week.

-If you work during any week you are claiming, you must report your earnings, before deductions, when you file your weekly claim, even if you have not been paid yet.
+- If you work during any week you claim, you must report your earnings before deductions, when you file your weekly claim, even if you have not been paid yet.

-If you are currently performing work or services on an exchange basis, such as trading work for rent, you must report this as earnings on your weekly claim.
-Call the claims center for more information on how to report these types of earnings.
+- If you are currently performing work or services on an exchange basis, such as trading work for rent, you must report this as earnings on your weekly claim.

 If you fail to report any earnings, you will have to pay back any benefits you received, plus interest.
 If you knowingly fail to report earnings, we will also assess fraud, which can result in a denial of benefits and additional penalties.